norok2/italiclas/README.md

 ## Implementation

 ### The ML Model
-The model is implemented using a [scikit-learn](https://scikit-learn.org/stable/).
+The model is implemented using [scikit-learn](https://scikit-learn.org/stable/).
 It is not meant to be particularly performant.
 Currently, it uses `CountVectorizer()` to convert the text to a matrix of token counts to prepare the data, followed by `MultinomialNB()` which is a multinomial Naive Bayes classifier particularly well suited for classification with discrete features (such as token counts).